spotDL/spotify-downloader/README.md

 - Now simply paste this link after running the script, it should download Hello by Adele.

-- Just like before, it will again convert the song to an mp3.

-- Now, that we have used a Spotify link to download the song, the script will automatically fix the meta-tags and add an album-art to the song.
+- Just like before, it will again convert the song to an mp3 but since we used a Spotify HTTP link, the script is guaranteed to fetch the correct meta-tags and album-art.

-- Similarly, we can now check out its lyrics or play it.

 - Just type `exit` to exit out of the script.